Extensions for data models

 Representing diversity with Redox

-Most healthcare standards don't account for representations of gender identity, sexual orientation, ethnicity, and disability.
+Most healthcare standards don't account for representations of gender identity, sexual orientation, ethnicity, or disability.

 What an extension looks like

 An extension applies to a specified data model, event type, and field.
-The extension container lives at the field path in the extension description, and the extension object contains field/value pairs based on the extension identified with the URL.
+The extension container lives at the field path in the extension description.
+The extension object contains field/value pairs based on the extension identified with the URL.

 Let's look at a specific example.
 We offer an Additional Phone Numbers extension for these data models: